 Contract Status Reporting

 Most Fish and Wildlife program contracts are required to report on the progress of their work on either a monthly or quarterly basis.
 Monthly reports are typically due on the 7th of each month, and should cover the previous month's activities.
-Quarterly reports are typically due on the 15th of each month, and should cover activities of the previous quarter (the past three months).
-Beginning October 1, 2005, most Fish and Wildlife Program contractors will submit status reports online in Pisces, BPA's fish and wildlife project management software system.
+Quarterly reports are typically due on the 15th of each month, and should cover activities of the previous quarter (the previous three months).

 Annual Progress Reports

-To see the types of reports used in the Fish and Wildlife Program, see Progress Reports and Publications.
+To see the types of reports used in the Fish and Wildlife Program, see Guidance Documents.

 BPA collects primary and secondary focal species data for all applicable work elements in Pisces.
 A primary focal species is the species that the work is designed to benefit.
 Secondary species may receive incidental or indirect benefit from the work.
 In some cases, the focal species may be a group of species, such as wildlife, or a subset of a species, such as an ESU (evolutionarily significant unit).
 This information is collected to help BPA and the region better report on Program accomplishments.